 If your child is a Chinese Passport holder, including mainland China, Hong Kong, Taiwan and Macao, please contact Jing Wei, Director of our China regional agency, JIMI China Pty Ltd. You can contact Mrs Wei by visiting the JIMI China website.

 International students must meet the School’s academic and English requirements before enrolling.

 As per the School Enrolment Form, students from English speaking countries are required to submit two recent school reports.

 Students from non-English speaking countries should submit a copy of a current AEAS (Australian Education Assessment Services) assessment so that the School is able to determine the student’s English language ability and the appropriate academic entry point.
-To find out further details about AEAS testing, visit the website at www.aeas.com.au
+To find out further details about AEAS testing, click here to visit the AEAS website.

 English Level Required

 Students who already learn in an English language medium may not be required to submit additional proof of English levels.